xMAnton/ADPassword/README.md

 A Zimbra server extension to change Active Directory passwords from the Zimbra web client.

 The original project by Antonio Messina (antonio.messina@icar.cnr.it) https://github.com/xMAnton/ADPassword this version is tested on Zimbra 8.8.15 patch 5 and Windows 2016.
+Zimbra 9 patch 14 and Windows 2019.

 I recommend the cli install from below.
-If you do not want the cli install, you can also try the GUI most steps are in the video: https://www.youtube.com/watch?v=AYmsdw3tHoU

 To get the jar follow the instruction below: https://github.com/Zimbra-Community/ADPassword#installation-via-the-cli